oat-sa/taohub-articles/forge/Developer Guide/hooks.md

 Runtime data storage services
 -----------------------------

-More informations on how to configure them can be found on the Data abstractions page.
+More information on how to configure them can be found on the Data abstractions page.

 ### Uri Provider

 `common_uri_AbstractUriProvider`

-### Delivery execution informations
+### Delivery execution information

 `taoDelivery_models_classes_execution_Service`